joshADE/react-nav-query-params/README.md

 - getQueryString(newParams, options?)
   - Args
-    - newParams: Object containing the new values for each param key of the associated route key, null will remove an existing param
+    - newParams: Object containing the new values for each param key of the associated route key, a value of null will remove an existing param if it present in the current url query string
       - e.g. { param3: [12] } <- param3 will be set to param3=12 in the query string
     - options: Object containing one of the following options
       - full: (optional boolean) Specify whether to include the '?' in the query string
       - replaceAllParams: (optional boolean) Specify whether to replace all current query params
       - keyOrder: (optional object) Specify the order in which the query params associated with the route key will appear in the query string
-        - e.g. { param1: 4, param2: 2 } <- param2 will appear before param1 in the string as it has a lower number
+        - e.g. { param1: 4, param2: 2 } <- param2 will appear before param1 in the string as it has a lower order number
    - Returns: the query string
 - getQueryParams(options?)
   - Args